tiaotiao/leetcode/docs/_posts/2018-5-28-107-Binary-Tree-Level-Order-Traversal-II.md

 How to add the node to it's correct position?
 The fist thing is to find the list of level of current depth from the resluts.
 We use `List<List<Integer>> results` to represent the levels of the tree.
 We start from an empty list of resluts.
 During the DFS, if current depth is larger than the size of resluts, which means we reached a new level, we create a new list for this level and add it to resluts.
 If the depth of current node is smaller than the size of results, which means there is already a list for the level, we just get it from resluts.

 After we found the list of current level, we simply append the value of current node to the level.
 We can make sure the order of each level is correct (from left to right) because we are doing preorder visiting.
-For each node we visit the left subtree first, which guaranteed the left node is visited before the right node.
+For each node we visit the left subtree first, which guaranteed the left node is always visited before the right node.

 ```java
 private void addToResults(int value, int depth, List<List<Integer>> results) {